-Amongst all above listed criteria, Criteria I, II and V will be weighted higher:
+Amongst all above listed criteria, Criteria I, II and V will be weighted higher.

-• Total score: 0 to 60 points (threshold 40 points) • Criteria IX 0 or 5 points (no threshold) weight = 1 • Criteria VIII 0 to 5 points (threshold 3 points) weight = 1 • Criteria VII 0 to 5 points (threshold 3 points) weight = 1 • Criteria VI 0 to 5 points (threshold 3 points) weight = 1 • Criteria V 0 to 5 points (threshold 3 points) weight = 2 • Criteria IV 0 to 5 points (threshold 3 points) weight = 1 • Criteria III 0 to 5 points (threshold 3 points) weight = 1 • Criteria II 0 to 5 points (threshold 3 points) weight = 2 • Criteria I 0 to 5 points (threshold 3 points) weight = 2
+• Criteria I 0 to 5 points (threshold 3 points) weight = 2 • Criteria II 0 to 5 points (threshold 3 points) weight = 2 • Criteria III 0 to 5 points (threshold 3 points) weight = 1 • Criteria IV 0 to 5 points (threshold 3 points) weight = 1 • Criteria V 0 to 5 points (threshold 3 points) weight = 2 • Criteria VI 0 to 5 points (threshold 3 points) weight = 1

+• Total score: 0 to 45 points (threshold 40 points)

 The proposed experiment must be executed on the available Fed4FIRE+ testbeds.
 This competitive call allows for both experiments using multiple testbeds (in parallel and/or in sequence) and experiments using a single testbed.
-Information about the current Fed4FIRE+ testbeds is available at the dedicated pages1.
+Information about the current Fed4FIRE+ testbeds is available at the dedicated pages.
 The proposed experiment must use the experimentation tools provided by Fed4FIRE+ in order to provide feedback to the project about their usefulness and maturity in a final report.
 In justified cases additional external tools may be used.